 As interest spreads about big ideas like the Green New Deal, Universal Basic Income, single-payer healthcare, pharmacare or dental care—or more local ideas like a highway to Churchill, more ferries on the BC coast, or more vegetables in the far north, the question is always asked, “How will we pay for this?”

 That is the wrong question.
 We should be asking, “How many species will this cost?”

 As I wrote in my post on Universal Basic Income, I think this stems from a basic confusion about wealth.

 Money is not wealth, money is simply a very elaborately printed IOU note.
 It has no value except in exchange for real wealth—like salmon, trees, cotton and wool.

-John Michael Greer introduced me to “E.F.
-Schumacher’s insight, that goods produced by nature are the primary goods in any economy, and those produced by human labor are secondary goods”.
+John Michael Greer introduced me to this insight of E.F.
+Schumacher, that goods produced by nature are the primary goods in any economy, and those produced by human labor are secondary goods.